blocknetdx/blockchain-configuration-files/README.md

 ticker          | The abbreviation used to represent this blockchain on exchanges: *BLOCK, DOGE, SYS, etc*.
 Use all uppercase letters. ver_id          | This ID must be unique, not change, and is case-sensitive.
 The format used is the wallet's configuration file name (without the extension), followed by a double-hyphen, then the initial wallet version added to this compatibility versioning group: *blocknetdx--v3.9.16, dogecoin--v1.10.0-dogeparty, syscoin--3.0.5.0, etc*. ver_name        | User viewable and user friendly name for the blockchain version group.
 This can be changed/renamed and is used to indicate the blockchain versioning group.
 For example, Blocknet's current `ver_name` is *Blocknet v3.9.16+*.
-If a new version group was created for the next waller version release, the `ver_name` could be changed to *Blocknet v3.9.16-v3.9.22*. conf_name       | The name of the wallet's configuration file (with the extension): *blocknetdx.conf, dogecoin.conf, syscoin.conf, etc*.
+If a new version group was created for the next waller version release, the `ver_name` could be changed to *Blocknet v3.9.16-v3.9.22*. conf_name       | The name of the wallet's configuration file (with the extension): *blocknet.conf, dogecoin.conf, syscoin.conf, etc*.
 This is case-sensitive and should be written exactly as it is in the file name. dir_name_linux  | This is the name of the blockchain's folder in the data directory: *blocknetdx, dogecoin, syscoincore, etc*.
 This is case-sensitive and should be written exactly as it is in the folder name. dir_name_mac    | This is the name of the blockchain's folder in the data directory: *BlocknetDX, Dogecoin, SyscoinCore, etc*.
 This is case-sensitive and should be written exactly as it is in the folder name. dir_name_win    | This is the name of the blockchain's folder in the data directory: *BlocknetDX, Dogecoin, SyscoinCore, etc*.
 This is case-sensitive and should be written exactly as it is in the folder name.